QSITE-Hacks/Q-SITE-Classiq-Open-Challenge/README.md

 ### Submission tutorial

-TODO: Add tutorial video once ready.
+TODO: Tutorial video demonstrating above instructions coming soon.

 ## Getting Started
 If you are new to Classiq, we recommend starting with these guiding materials: